I beg to move,

 That brings us on to the immigration rules.
 I used to be an immigration solicitor.
 I have to say, I find it incredibly difficult to understand what the status of victims is after they have been through the national referral mechanism.
 There is definitely a need for clarity and simplicity.
 I agree with the recommendation of the Work and Pensions Committee of an automatic period of leave, which could be for up to a year.

 A number of hon.
 Members raised issues about training and the resourcing of frontline staff who will encounter victims of modern slavery.
 We heard about the police, and we have had reports from Her Majesty’s inspectorate of constabulary as well as the Haughey review.
-There is a lot of work to on around sharing best practice from forces that do a very good job, such as Greater Manchester police.
+There is a lot of work to do around sharing best practice from forces that do a very good job, such as Greater Manchester police.
 Some forces are doing it well, but can we expand that work?
 Other hon.
 Members mentioned local authorities and the health service as well.

 Finally, there are a couple of issues that I will just mention in passing.
 We need to look again at the stage at which victims of modern slavery are entitled to legal aid, because they have big decisions to make before they have access to important legal advice.
 Finally, one or two hon.
 Members touched on Brexit.
 We could have a whole separate debate on the implications of Brexit for ethical trade, justice and home affairs co-operation and all sorts of other things, but I will leave it to the two other Front Benchers to expand on some of those points.